bryce-koester/baseball-stats/README.md

-See Readmes in frontend and backend folders
+Run both front end and backend on localhost to run app locally, see individual readme's